proyceus/moving_management_app/README.md

-Creating a dummy app to help move managers easily keep track of items/where they are being stored.
+Created a dummy app to help move managers easily keep track of items/where they are being stored.

 A user first needs to login using Auth0.